Nikankhadka/FYP_MeroGhar/README.md

 mailSecret=
 Replace <your-mongodb-connection-string> with the connection string for your MongoDB database.

 Step 4: Start the application
 Start the server by running the following command in the project root directory:

- #for server
 npm start
 This will start the server at http://localhost:2900.

-In a separate terminal, navigate to the client directory and start the next development server:
+In a separate terminal, navigate to the client directory and start the Next.js development server:

 cd meroghar
-npm run dev --for development  npm run buil, npm run start for production This will start the client application at http://localhost:3000.
+npm run dev # for development
+npm run build # for production npm run start # for production
+This will start the client application at http://localhost:3000.

 You can now access the application in your web browser.